bkleinen/bkleinen.github.io/classes/ws2018/wt2/assignments/assignment_03.md

 ### Evaluation

-Evaluate your Visions using Structed Evaluation with likes/dislike lists and green/yellow/red lights as described in chapter 11.
+Evaluate your Visions using Structered Evaluation with likes/dislike lists and green/yellow/red lights as described in chapter 11.

 ## Product Concepts